 - King County Bar Association President's Award for work on Ingersoll v.
 Arlene's Flowers

-- Recognized as a Rising Star by Washington Super Lawyers
+- Repeatedly recognized as a Rising Star by Washington Super Lawyers

 - Law Clerk to the Honorable Robert E. Payne, U.S. District Court for the Eastern District of Virginia, 2006-2007